JohannesDecker95/multimodal-representation/README.md

 `cd ..`\
 `python SUPERFILE.py --config multimodal/configs/SUPERFILE_training_default.yaml`

+## visualisation of results
+To see how good the trained modle performs, comapred to models with different numbers of layers of the their latent space, the `Tensorboard` package was used.\

+`tensorboard --logdir logging` or `tensorboard --logdir multimodal/logging/`

+Then you can find the results under `http://localhost:6006/`

 ## OPTIONAL: Check System settings for number of allowed open files
 `launchctl limit maxfiles`